Environments

 For example, you can assign a set of deployment credentials, hostnames, and configuration flags to a production environment different from those for a development environment.
 Since environment-specific properties and secrets take precedence, you can use the same deployment action for both environments, and have the action inputs vary according to the environment.

-To access an environment:
+To access the inventory:

 Create an environment

-Create any number of environments.
+Create any number of environments for feature management or deployment.

 To create an environment: